Francis Joseph Campbell Award

 2002 Julie Klauber, librarian, Talking Books Plus, Outreach Services, Suffolk Cooperative Library System, Bellport, NY

-2001 Barbara Mates, head of the Library for the Blind and Physically Handicapped at the Cleveland Public Library
+2001 Barbara Mates, head of the Library for the Blind and People with Physical Disabilities at the Cleveland Public Library

 2000 Dr. Norman R. Coombs, adjunct professor, St. John Fisher College (Rochester)